| RSS Web Feed for Renewable Energy UK | REUK Shop | Directory | Bookmark Site | About Us

 Programmable Sump Pit Controller

 If you would like to purchase a bespoke programmable sump pump controller contact neil@reuk.co.uk with details of your exact requirements.
-Prices start from just £11.99 and we have liquid sensors for just £4.29 or float switches for £6.99.
+Prices start from just £13.99 and we have liquid sensors and float switches available for sale.

 Basic operating and installation instructions are available by clicking here: Programmable Sump Pump Controller Instructions.